Iliotibial Band Syndrome or IT Band syndrome

 Iliotibial Band Syndrome Causes

 ITBS is an overuse injury resulting from poor training habits most commonly seen in long distance athletes such as runners and cyclists.
 However, certain individuals are more prone to ITBS.
 Discrepancies in leg length, pelvic tilts, or bowed legs may cause the IT band to become very tight and become irritated in times of activity.
-Athletes with tight IT Bands usually have tight hamstrings as well.
+Also, athletes with tight IT Bands usually have tight hamstrings as well.
 In other words, stretch all of the muscles in the lower leg.

 Signs and Symptoms of IT Band Syndrome